hzgyy/wsrl/README.md

 ```

 Download the adroit dataset from [here](https://drive.google.com/file/d/1yUdJnGgYit94X_AvV6JJP5Y3Lx2JF30Y/view) and unzip the files into `~/adroit_data/`.
-If you would like to put the adroit datasets into another directory, use the environment variable
+If you would like to put the adroit datasets into another directory, use the environment variable `DATA_DIR_PREFIX` (checkout the code [here](https://github.com/zhouzypaul/wsrl/blob/4b5665987079934a926c10a09bd81bc3c48ea9fa/wsrl/envs/adroit_binary_dataset.py#L7) for more details).
 ```bash
 export DATA_DIR_PREFIX=/path/to/your/data
 ```